amitdabade/catalytic-ui/README.md

   <img src="http://icons.iconarchive.com/icons/graphicloads/medical-health/128/formula-icon.png">
   <h1>Catalytic-UI</h1>

-  <p>Catalytic-UI is lightweight CSS framework for mobile website and hybrid app development based on <em>Google's Material Design </em>guidelines.
-Catalytic-UI lets you add a Material Design look and feel to your websites so that it will look like native android app.
-It doesn't rely on any external JavaScript frameworks or libraries.</p>
+  <p>Catalytic-UI is lightweight CSS framework for developing hybrid mobile apps or web apps based on <em>Google's Material Design </em>guidelines.
+Catalytic-UI lets you add a Material Design look and feel to your web apps so that it will look like native android app without acquiring additional skillset.</p>

 </div>
 <hr/>